“Is there a thorn you can write about? What is the shape of it? How does it feel?” Karin Fendick

 - What would God say to the thorn?

 These questions are just to get you started.
 Sit with the word “thorn” for a bit.
 Then allow your words to find their own way.
 Follow them.
-And when they find their voice, we invite you share them.
+And when they find their voice, share them with dear ones.

 Karin Fendick